 An order for provisional measures – temporary measures ordered by the tribunal to protect a right in the arbitration pending the arbitral proceedings – may also be used to prevent the state from confiscating key evidence that may be used for the arbitration, or to prevent the state from collecting evidence in a way that violates its own laws or the equality of the parties in the arbitration.

-Conclusion: an arbitration advocate in a brave new world
+An arbitration advocate in a brave new world

 Advocacy is more than just the art of persuasion.
-A good arbitration advocate will not only effectively plead the client’s case before a tribunal, he or she will execute on a global strategy that balances risks and leverages the various proceedings for the client’s benefit.
+A good arbitration advocate will not only effectively plead a client’s case before a tribunal, he or she will execute on a global strategy that balances risks and leverages the various proceedings for the client’s benefit.
 While the skills of persuasion may not help you in the brave new world in which your advocacy may take you, your instincts as an advocate will.
 We have developed the rules in this chapter from our own experience acting as counsel in arbitrations involving criminal matters.
-However, they are knowable to any advocate and they reflect general principals that should guide your advocacy in any arbitration.
+However, they are knowable to any advocate and they reflect general principles that should guide your advocacy in any arbitration.

 Knowing your ethical obligations, and in particular your disclosure obligations, will ensure that you avoid prejudicing your client (and yourself) and that your client benefits, rather than suffers, from multiple simultaneous proceedings.